zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	= \bm{k'} ds dt.
 $$

-If we do not assume that the basis is orthonormal, the expression of the scalar differential area must account for the length of the basis vectors and the angle between them:
+If we do not assume that the transformed basis is orthonormal, the expression of the scalar differential area must account for the length of the basis vectors and the angle between them:

 $$ \tag{20f}
 	dA